kaiquef30/Task-Manager/README.md

-# Authentication and Management API
+# Authentication and Management API RESTful

 🔐 Welcome to our Authentication and Management API, where we provide essential features for user registration, login, client management, task creation, and team management.